Candidate48/junit4Wiki/Getting-started.md

 }
 ```

+To run a test on the command line.
+Use something like this:
+java -cp .:/usr/share/java/junit.jar org.junit.runner.JUnitCore [test class name]

 ### Notes

 * All test methods are annotated with @Test.
 Unlike JUnit3 tests, you do not need to prefix the method name with "test" (and usually don't)